getodk/docs/odk1-src/central-users.rst

    .. image:: /img/central-users/web-users-create.png

 To create a new Web User, input the email address of the person who should receive access.
 As :ref:`noted above <central-users-web-overview>`, in the current alpha release the person will get full administrative access to the site.
-Press :guilabel:`Next` once you are satisfied with the email address.
+Press :guilabel:`Create` once you are satisfied with the email address.

 That email account will shortly receive an email with the subject line "ODK Central account created".
 If you do not see the email, check your spam folder.
 In the email, there will be a link which will allow the recipient to set a password for their new account, after which they will be able to log in.